Dev-Rodiyat/SmartCalc/README.md

 npm run dev
 ```

-The app will be available at `http://localhost:5173` or `http://localhost:3000`.
+The app will be available at `http://localhost:5173`.

 ---